bekahaadams314/landing_page_rebekahannadams/README.md

 - [Kerbel Space Program Launch Scripting](https://github.com/bekahaadams314/ksp-python-launch-automation)

 ## Future Work
-These are all a work in progress especially as I investigate new and personal questions, but please let me know if you have any questions or concerns
+These are all works in progress, but uploaded to make sure all the information is stored in one area.
+I aim to investigate new and personal questions for each project, and you may see new datasets or scripts.
+But please let me know if you have any questions or concerns!
+Feel free to check back for updates, too (work will be slower as I wrap up my dissertation)